Red Hen Publications

 And, even in the wake of DHs it is still fairly evident that Dumbledore seldom flat-out lies.
 Or, not without what we can see that he believes to be a very good reason.

 He had, however, already been shown to do so to protect Harry, and in the very same book, too.
-He flat-out lied to Fudge, admitting to Fudge that HE had formed the DA, and that Marrietta had ratted out what had been intended to be the very first meeting.
+He flat-out lied to Fudge, claiming to Fudge that HE had formed the DA, and that Marrietta had ratted out what had been intended to be the very first meeting.

 • • • •